 When you want to buy a printer, what is the first brand that comes to mind?
-Xerox.
-It is the most well-known and desired brand.
+Most people will say Xerox, which is the most well-known and desired brand.
 Or, when considering the purchase of an all-terrain vehicle, which brand do you consider first?
 Of course, Jeep springs to mind immediately.
 You get the point, right?

 These are brands that are synonymous with their products.
 Their customers are loyal and purchase their products religiously.
 As a successful business, you should aim for that level of loyalty and recognition.